Golden Horde: Astrakhan Khanate (1466)

 After 1466, Mahmud bin Küchük's descendants continued to rule in Astrakhan as the khans of the Astrakhan Khanate.

 Crimean conquest of the Great Horde

-During the Lithuanian–Muscovite War (1500–1503), the army of the Crimean Khanate conquered the last remnants of the Great Horde, sacking its capital city of New Sarai in 1502, and destroying it for good.
+During the Lithuanian–Muscovite War of 1500–1503, the army of the Crimean Khanate conquered the last remnants of the Great Horde, sacking its capital city of New Sarai in 1502, and destroying it for good.
+The final blow to the Horde was delivered by Crimeans and Moldavians at the Battle of Samara River.
 The Crimean Tatars claimed the legacy of the Golden Horde, overlordship over the Khanate of Kazan as an appanage of ruling Giray dynasty, and suzerainty over Moscow.
 As soon as the Crimean Khanate had achieved the elimination of the Great Horde, however, the main reason for its alliance with Muscovy disappeared.
-Charles J. Halperin (1987) noted: "The ad hoc alliance of Muscovy, Kasimov, Kazan', Astrakhan', the Crimea, and the Nogais collapsed almost immediately after accomplishing its purpose of destroying the Great Horde."
-By 1507, the Daniilovichi and House of Giray were in conflict, the focus becoming whoever controlled Kazan.
+The historian Charles J. Halperin noted: "The ad hoc alliance of Muscovy, Kasimov, Kazan', Astrakhan', the Crimea, and the Nogais collapsed almost immediately after accomplishing its purpose of destroying the Great Horde."
+By 1507, the houses of Moscow and Giray were in conflict, the focus becoming whoever controlled Kazan.